ServerlessLife/lambda-live-debugger/README.md

 ## Reporting an Issue

 - Make sure the bug hasn't already been reported.
 If you fount it has been, add a "+1" comment so I know there are multiple users struggling with the same issue.
 If possible, add some additional info.
-- Use descriptive titles with prefixes like "bug:", "help:", "feature:", or "discussion:".
+- **Enable verbose logging and provide the full log.**
-- Enable verbose logging and provide the full log.
+- **Specify the exact framework version (CDK, SLS, SAM ...) and the exact Lambda Live Debugger version.**
 - Describe your setup in detail, or better yet, provide a sample project.
-- Specify the exact framework version (CDK, SLS, SAM ...) and the exact Lambda Live Debugger version.
+- Use descriptive titles with prefixes like "bug:", "help:", "feature:", or "discussion:".

 ## Authors: